No items found.

 It’s important in dramatic irony for two things to happen: that readers are definitely aware of the information, and also that they know the characters are ignorant of it.

-Examples of dramatic irony in film genres
+Dramatic irony in film genres

 In horror films